JSX ATR 42-600 on the ramp

 Inside the 2-1 configured JSX ATR 42-600.
 The CMF is light grey.
 Single seats on the left side are accompanied by a side table and two cup holders.

 Passengers who have flown aboard the turboprop on JSX’s short-hop SMO-LAS route report that the legroom is quite comfortable.
-JSX also continues to enjoy high praise for its complimentary premium snacks and beverages.
+JSX also continues to receive high praise for its complimentary premium snacks and beverages.

 SpaceX’s Starlink Ku-band Low Earth Orbit (LEO) satellite-powered inflight connectivity service is “coming soon” to the aircraft, JSX vows on its web site.